gntx/FaceTrackerDemo/README.md

 ## Further Works

+* Improvement of face tracking performance.

-Landmarks for eyes and mouth can be used to draw them on corresponding positions.
+* Landmarks for eyes and mouth can be used to draw them on corresponding positions.